ainfanzon/MariaDB_examples/maxscl/failover/README.md

 Docker Machine: 0.16.2<br>
 Documentation on how to [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)

 Most of the commands are executed from the command-line. iTerm2 provides an easy to use interface on macOS.
-To download iTerm 2 and get the installation steps go to: [iTerm2 Home page](https://www.iterm2.com/index.html)
+To download iTerm2 and instructions for installation steps go to: [iTerm2 Home page](https://www.iterm2.com/index.html)

-Some Mac Automation Scripting code is used.
+Some Mac automation scripting code is used.
 See [About Mac Scripting](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/index.html#//apple_ref/doc/uid/TP40016239-CH56-SW1) for in-depth details.

 ### Installation